Rebel Summer Camp FAQs

 Q - I’d like to bring a Camper Van - is that ok?

-A - Yes - we have a section of the parking field reserved for Camper Vans and Caravans.
-It will be closer to the Quiet Camping field next year.
+A - Yes - we have a section of the parking field reserved for Camper Vans and Caravans..
 You use the showers and toilet block that Campers use, and there are water taps about 20 metres away.
-There is no electricity in the car park so you will need your own power.
+Please note, there is no electricity in the car park so you will need your own power.

 Q - Can I turn up late or leave early?